Real Time with Bill Maher

-Real Time with Bill Maher is an American television talk show that airs weekly on HBO, hosted by comedian and political satirist Bill Maher.
+Real Time with Bill Maher is an American television talk show created, written and presented by Bill Maher, and has been airing on HBO since 2003, with an audio-only podcast, with episodes at least since 2015.
 Much like his previous series Politically Incorrect on Comedy Central and later on ABC, Real Time features a panel of guests who discuss current events in politics and the media.
-Unlike the previous show, guests are usually better versed in the subject matter: more experts such as journalists, professors, and politicians participate in the panel, and fewer actors and celebrities are included.
+Unlike the previous show, guests are usually better versed in the subject matter; more experts such as journalists, professors, and politicians participate in the panel, and fewer actors and celebrities are included.

-Real Time is a weekly hour-long program with a studio audience.
-It used to air live on Friday nights at 10:00pm ET but beginning with Season 20 (January 2022), it is pre-recorded at 7:00pm ET.
-It originates from Studio 33 ("The Bob Barker Studio") at Television City in Los Angeles.
-In addition, a 10- to 15-minute "Overtime" segment quickly follows the show on YouTube (Live Streams), which answers questions posted by viewers through HBO's online website for the show.
+Real Time is a weekly hour-long program with a studio audience, and is broadcast from Studio 33 (The Price Is Right studio) at Television City in Los Angeles.
+Prior to Season 20, the program aired live on Friday nights at 10:00 pm ET, however, it is now pre-recorded at 7:00 pm ET.
+In addition, a 10–15-minute "Overtime" segment quickly follows the show on YouTube live stream, which answers questions posted by viewers through HBO's online website for the show.

 In September 2021, HBO announced that the show had been renewed for two additional seasons, keeping the show on the air through 2024.
-The show's twenty-first season premiered on January 20, 2023.
+The show's 21st season premiered on January 20, 2023.
 From February 3, 2023, the post-show Overtime segment was added to CNN Tonight programming.
+The show's 22nd season premiered on January 19, 2024.
+In March 2024, HBO announced that the show had been renewed for two additional seasons, keeping the show on the air through the end of 2026.